Azure/azure-sdk/docs/golang/introduction.md

 sidebar: general_sidebar
 ---

-{% include draft.html content="The Go Language guidelines are in DRAFT status" %}

 ## Introduction

 The Go guidelines are for the benefit of client library designers targeting service applications written in [Go](https://golang.org/).